-PSCI 403 Global Governance and International Organizations
+PSCI 403 International Organizations

-This course examines the role of international organizations and international law in the contemporary global political system.
+This course examines both the theoretical underpinnings of the current global governance structure and the role of international organizations and international law in the contemporary global political system.
 It does so with particular focus on trends of rapid globalization and efforts to set up a means for global governance.
-Primary attention is devoted to global institutions, particularly the United Nations system.
+Prerequisite: PSCI 204.
 Three credits.